 Andre Nocquet (1914–1999) was a French 8th dan Aikido teacher at the Aikikai Hombu in Japan.
-He was among the first non-Japanese students to practice the art.
+He was an early non-Japanese students to practice the art.

 Nocquet studied Greco-Roman wrestling, and started practicing Jujutsu in 1937 with Israeli professor Moshe Feldenkrais.
 Later Mikonosuke Kawaishi came to Feldenkrais's dojo to teach and Nocquet became his student.

 Tadashi Abe went to France and stayed for several years.
-He also spent time in Italy, UK, etc. His aikido was very hard and linear, and not circular.
-Abe always kept a photo of Morihei Ueshiba Sensei with him, and said that it protected him from harm.
+He also spent time in Italy, UK.
+His aikido was hard and linear, not circular.
+Abe always kept a photo of Morihei Ueshiba O-Sensei with him, and said that it protected him from harm.

 He became a great friend of Andre Nocquet and taught him Aikido.